 - Cultivating Innovation

 - Analysis & Design

 - High-Impact Techniques

 - Enterprise Architecture Summit

-BBC brings together an unsurpassed group of professionals tasked with leading business excellence.
+BBC brings together an unsurpassed group of professionals tasked with leading business excellence and transformation.
 Help spread the knowledge to your peers, not only in the sessions, but also informally at the many networking opportunities.
 All speakers have free access to the 3-day Building Business Capability conference program.